Key takeaways

 Maturity dates for Series EE bonds

-Currently, Series EE bonds are guaranteed to earn a fixed interest rate for 20 years, which is when the bond matures.
+If you purchase a Series EE bond today, you are guaranteed to earn a fixed interest rate for 20 years, which is when the bond matures.
 At 20 years, the government ensures that you will be paid double the face value of the bond.
-Although they technically mature after 20 years, since that’s when the guaranteed interest rate ends, these bonds actually don’t expire for 30 years.
+Although they technically mature after 20 years, these bonds actually don’t expire for 30 years.
+You’ll keep earning interest for an extra decade.

 As long as you cash in your bond at the maturity date, you can guarantee your investment will double.
 So, if you buy a Series EE bond today for $25, and hold it for 20 years, you can cash it in for $50.
 The Treasury Department makes an adjustment to the interest earnings if needed.